 Slow feeding requires the horse to eat smaller amounts over a longer period of time.
 Chewing activates saliva production; increased chew time yields higher saliva quantities creating an overall higher saliva to forage ratio and further reduction of particle size.
 This also decreases the risk of impaction colic.

-The Hanging Hay Pillow is a perfect solution for use inside and outside your horse trailer or while you are tacking up at home.
+The Hanging Hay Pillow® is a perfect solution for use inside and outside your horse trailer or while you are tacking up at home.
 It is offered in a variety of mesh sizes.
-The Manger Hay Pillow® is also available and was designed to contain hay in a horse trailer manger alleviating waste - and enabling your equine easy access to “graze” during travel.
+The Manger Hay Pillow® is also available and was designed to contain hay in a horse trailer manger alleviating waste - and enabling your equine easy access to “graze” during travel while keeping hay off the ground and out of your horse's eyes.
 Read our Hay Pillow Reviews.